ballerina-platform/ballerina-distribution/examples/rabbitmq-client-secure-connection/rabbitmq-client-secure-connection.md

-# RabbitMQ Client - SSL/TLS
+# RabbitMQ client - SSL/TLS

 The underlying connection of the producer is secured with TLS/SSL.